How to Build a Floating Desk with Shelving Inside a Closet

 • 1x4 boards (width can vary based on preference)

 -These boards will used for your desktop and for the front trim piece- I used Poplar.
 The length of your boards should be long enough to cover the desktop dimensions from left to right continuously with no cuts.
 The number of boards you’ll need will be based on the width of your boards and the depth of your space.
 Get enough to fill the space from front to back of the inside of the closet with no gaps (If you do not have a table saw to rip your last piece to the correct size, you may need to get one board in a smaller width to fill any remaining gap).
-Your trim piece will need to run the length of the closet opening from left to right. *You may want to have additional trim pieces for the left and right sides of the desktop if you do not plan for the desktop to run fully from left wall to right wall.
+Your trim piece will need to run the length of the closet opening from left to right.
+Tip: To save some money you can consider using plywood cut to size with a circular saw for your desktop.
+I preferred the look of poplar boards so the extra cost felt worth it.

 • 2x4 board